Plans & Pricing

 After holding steady over the last couple of years, SME firms and solo practitioners are increasing the time spent practicing law compared to administrative tasks.

 The data backs it.
 According to a Thomson Reuters Survey, the percentage of time spent practicing law by SME firms and solo practitioners went up to 61% in 2023, compared to 56% the prior year.
 At the same time, time spent on administrative tasks declined slightly to 9% from 11%.
-This is largely thanks to the integration of legal technology into practice operations, which has launched these firms to the forefront of providing personalized, high quality client experiences.
+This shift is largely due to the integration of legal technology, enabling firms to streamline operations while delivering more personalized, high-quality client experiences

 Aptly, Thomson Reuters Institute 2023 State of US Law Firms Report was taglined "The Year of Change."
 Due to lean staffing at SME and solo firms, practitioners have and continue to adopt technology and more efficient processes, like case management systems (Clio, PracticePanther), online payment processing (LawPay, LexCharge), document automation (Gavel), and more, to effectively manage their businesses and their practices.
 In fact, about 4 in 10 firms (42%) report they have adopted new technology in the last two years2.